Oliver! (soundtrack)

 Oliver! is the soundtrack to the 1968 British musical drama film of the same name.
 The soundtrack won an Oscar for Best Original or Adaptation Score at the 41st Academy Awards in 1969.
-It reached number 4 in the UK Albums Chart and spent 99 weeks on the chart.
+It reached number four in the UK Albums Chart and spent 99 weeks on the chart.
+In the US, the album spent 91 weeks on Billboard's Top Album chart, reaching number 20 and receiving a Gold record certification.

+The soundtrack was included with the 2005 Sony Pictures Home Entertainment issue of the film.